 \section{Beyond Calibration: Adaptive Inference}

-In this section, we go beyond calibration and use the new misalignment-aware confidence score to decide \textbf{how} to answer the question.
-Concretely, we consider a system that is equipped with multiple paths to answer a question (i.e., three systems described in Section~\ref{subsec:model}) and choose a path based on fact duration prediction.
-We motivate two adaptive inference scenarios and discuss the performances.
+In this section, we explore using our misalignment-aware confidence scores to decide \textbf{how} to answer a question.
+Below, we motivate and describe two adaptive inference scenarios where systems may choose between two methods for answering a question using their fact duration predictions.

-\textbf{Hybrid: Closed + Open} (\circled{1}+\circled{N}): Recent work has investigated the benefits of hybrid closed/open book QA systems: systems that perform closed-book QA when possible, but retrieve evidence when necessary.
-Besides the computational benefits of not always having to use retrieval, forgoing retrieval for popular questions only can also improve overall performance~\cite{mallen2022not}.
-We use our fact duration predictions to decide when retrieval is necessary: we first predict an answer using T5 and run fact duration prediction using this answer.
+\textbf{Hybrid: Closed + Open} (\circled{1}+\circled{N}): Besides the computational benefits from not always having to use retrieval, forgoing retrieval for popular questions can also improve answer accuracy~\cite{mallen2022not}.
+We use our fact duration predictions to decide when retrieval is necessary: we first predict an answer using T5 and run our fact duration prediction system using this answer.
 We then use the CDF of the predicted duration distribution to determine whether it is at least 50\% likely that the fact has changed: $\sum_{d \leq m} P(d | q , a) \geq 0.5$.
 If so, we then run retrieval with DPR using the updated corpus $t_e = 2021$ and present the predicted answer.
 We report our results in the first row of Table~\ref{tab:updated_retrieval}, which shows that this outperforms either system on its own, while running retrieval on less than half of all examples.

-\textbf{Two Corpus: Relevancy vs. Recency} (\circled{2}+\circled{N}): While most work for QA have focused on retrieving over Wikipedia, many questions require retrieving over other sources such as news or web text.
+\textbf{Two Corpora: Relevancy vs. Recency} (\circled{2}+\circled{N}): While most work for QA have focused on retrieving over Wikipedia, many questions require retrieving over other sources such as news or web text.
 One challenge in moving away from Wikipedia lies in managing \emph{temporal heterogeneity} across different articles.
-Unlike Wikipedia, news and web articles are generally not maintained to stay current, requiring retrieval-based QA systems using such resources to identify out-of-date information in articles.
+Unlike Wikipedia, news and web articles are generally not maintained to stay current, requiring retrieval-based QA systems to identify out-of-date information in articles.
 Systems that retrieve such resources must consider the trade-off between the recency versus relevancy of an article.
-In these experiments, we experiment with using fact duration prediction as a method for evaluating this trade-off in retrieval.
+In these experiments, we experiment with using fact duration prediction as a method for weighing this trade-off in retrieval.